hisarciklilar/fun_fact_stats/README.md

 Users of the website expect the following:

 - Be familiar with the page design in term of the placement of the navigation bar items, the social media links, etc.
-- Navigate around the site easily without having the need to search for things.
+- Navigate around the site easily without frustration.
 - Easily read and understand  the information provided in the pages.
 - Can see clearly which statistical concept the fun fact story relates to.

 ### Site Owner's Goals

 I aim to break the anxiety around learning statistics by

 - creating a warm, welcoming page
 - providing users with examples and stories that they can relate to
+- creating a positive environment around the use of statistics
-- creating a statistics game to help users learn new concepts they as progress (please note this is a plan for a longer time period; it is not covered within these pages)
+- creating a statistics game to help users learn new concepts they as progress (please note this is a plan for a longer time period; it is not covered within this project)

 ## Design

 ### Colour Scheme

-RGB hex values of the colors used in this website:
+Colors with the following hex values are used in this website:

 - #ffd700 (named color: gold)
 - #2e8b57 (named color: seagreen)
 - #3a3a3a;
 - #808080 (name color: gray)

+The tone for the seagreen had to be changed in some parts to a slightly darker version to ensure sufficient contrast.

+A darker tone of gray had to be used in fun facts pages, again, to ensure sufficient contrast.

+Please see below for color change details.

 ### Typography
 ### Imagery